Fine-Tuning Without Forgetting In-Context Learning: A Theoretical Analysis of Linear Attention Models: Experiments

-In this section, we validate the theoretical results in Section~\ref{sec:theory:optimal} through experiments on linear regression tasks.
+In this section, we provide empirical evidence for the theoretical results in Section~\ref{sec:theory:optimal} through experiments on linear regression tasks.
 We further complement these findings with experiments on fine-tuning a large language model on the MMLU benchmark~\citep{hendryckstest2021}.